SlideAgent: Hierarchical Agentic Framework for Multi-Page Visual Document Understanding: Conclusion Future Work

-We present \method, a hierarchical agentic framework that leverages specialized agents at multiple levels for fine-grained infographics understanding, particularly for slide decks. \method demonstrates significant performance gains and strong generalizability across both proprietary and open-source models.
+We present \method, a hierarchical agentic framework that leverages specialized agents at multiple granularity levels for multi-page visual document understanding, particularly for slide decks.
+Future work can improve parsing robustness on low-contrast layouts, model inter-element relations via graphs, replace the first-$N$-pages heuristic with content-aware page selection for $\mathcal{K}_g$, and extend \method to multi-turn scenarios.